munificent/craftinginterpreters/book/garbage-collection.md

 We'll add an optional "stress test" mode for the garbage collector.
 When this flag is defined, the GC runs as often as it possibly can.
 This is, obviously, horrendous for performance.
-But it's great for flushing out memory management bugs that only occur when a GC is triggered at just the right moment.
-If *every* moment triggers a GC, you're likely to hit it.
+But it's great for flushing out memory management bugs that occur only when a GC is triggered at just the right moment.
+If *every* moment triggers a GC, you're likely to find those bugs.

 ^code call-collect (2 before, 1 after)